-- 1. From the File menu, choose Open/Close MIB (or ☐ from the main tool bar).
+- From the File menu, choose Open/Close MIB (or ☐ from the main tool bar).
 A shuffle dialog will appear.
 It contains two lists of MIB modules.
 The left list shows all MIB modules currently not loaded but available from the MIB repository.
 The right list shows the MIB modules currently loaded.
 MIB modules displayed in bold text are members of the current project.
-See "Project Wizard" on page 23 for details. - 2.
-Select any MIB modules you want to load from the left list of available MIB modules.
-Click on the Add button to move the selected modules to the right list of MIBs to be loaded.
-If a MIB that is moved to the right list depends on another MIB module that is currently not loaded, then that MIB (and all MIBs it depends on) will be also moved to the right list.
+See "Project Wizard" on page 25 for details. - 2.
+Select any MIB modules you want to load from the left list of available MIB modules. - You can search for module name sub-strings by simply typing characters.
+A search popup will then appear.
+With the Up and Down keys you can navigate between the matches. - Click on the Add button to move the selected modules to the right list of MIBs to be loaded.
+If a MIB that is moved to the right list depends on another MIB module that is currently not loaded, then that MIB (and all MIBs it depends on) will be also moved to the right list too.
 This ensures that AgenPro has always a consistent view on MIB data. - Select any MIB modules you want to unload (close) from the right list.
 Click on the Remove button to move the selected modules to the left list of available MIBs.
 Loaded MIB modules that depend on the removed (unloaded) MIB modules will also be unloaded and thus moved to the left list. - 4.
 Click on the OK button to execute the changes made.
 Depending on the number of MIB modules that need to be loaded, it may take a while until all modules are loaded and the MIB tree is refreshed.